 LMJ: Journal of the International Society for the Arts, Sciences, and Technology

 In the development of multimodal interfaces, this journal offers a standard reference for multidisciplinary work.
 As implied by the word Interfaces rather than Interactions in the title, the journal seeks to illustrate verifiable realisations over purely theoretical musings.
 The journal focuses on multimodal interfaces developed with an emphasis on user-centric design.
 Thus, usability and architectural considerations are also key targets.

 Publishes original studies of sensory processes, perception, and psychophysics.
 Primarily empirical studies of fundamental perceptual phenomena.

 CMJ is the most important source for information on new sound synthesis alogrithms, computer music composition techniques, computer-assisted music analysis programs, and a host of other issues.

 It publishes papers of inter-disciplinary research that crosses the boundaries between perception and computer science disciplines such as graphics, vision, acoustics and haptics.
 The scope of this journal includes applications and algorithms in any of these fields that incorporate elements of perception.

 Volume 2, Issue 4 (October 2005) was a special edition marking 10 years of ICAD conferences.

-An International Journal of Music and Technology.
+Organised Sound is an international peer-reviewed journal which focuses on the rapidly developing methods and issues arising from the use of technology in music today.
 It concentrates upon the impact which the application of technology is having upon music in a variety of genres, including multimedia, performance art, sound sculpture and music ranging from popular idioms to experimental electroacoustic composition.
 It provides a unique forum for anyone interested in electroacoustic music studies, its creation and related developments to share the results of their research as they affect musical issues.